-If the ABS light stays on, turn the ignition off.
-If the light comes on while driving, stop as soon as it is safely possible and turn the ignition off.
+If the light comes on while driving, stop as soon as it is safely possible and turn off the vehicle.
 Then start the engine again to reset the system.
 If the ABS light stays on, or comes on again while driving, the vehicle needs service.

-If the regular brake system warning light is not on, the vehicle still has brakes, but not antilock brakes.
-If the regular brake system warning light is also on, the vehicle does not have antilock brakes and there is a problem with the regular brakes.
-See Brake System Warning Light \$ 104.
+If the ABS light is the only light on, the vehicle has regular brakes, but the antilock brakes are not functioning.

+If both the ABS and the brake system warning light are on, the vehicle's antilock brakes are not functioning and there is a problem with the regular brakes.
+See your dealer for service.

+See Brake System Warning Light ⇔ 105.